How to Let Go of Regrets in the New Year So that You Can Be Happy (2023)

 Regrets are based on ideas in our head of how things could be, not on any kind of truth.
 Spending so much time focusing on the theoretical doesn’t get us anywhere.
 In fact, it holds us back.

-So, take some time to take stock of your regrets, push back on them so that you can take away some of their control on your life.
-Take stock of why you have them so that you don’t make choices the same way again and take a good hard look at where you are in your life and what you can do to change it.
+So, take some time to take stock of your regrets, push back on them so that you can take away some of their control over your life.
+Take stock of why you have them so that you don’t make choices the same way again, and take a good hard look at where you are in your life and what you can do to change it.

 And, finally, think about that other ‘you’ out there, living another life, one that isn’t perfect but that is full of human fallibility and love.